Pauline Kirby: Neuropsychiatric work

-Pauline Kirby was assistant director of Nursing in the South West Pacific Area.
+Kirby was assistant director of Nursing in the South West Pacific Area.
 She developed the foundations of the neuropsychiatric hospitals.
 In this area, the first two hospitals that were designed to accommodate psychiatric disorders were 141st Station Hospital in Mime Bay and 148th Station Hospital in Oro Bay.
 These hospitals opened in January 1944.
-As assistant director, Kirby implemented the following regulations::
+As assistant director, Kirby implemented the following regulations: